cal-adapt/climakitae/docs/contribute.rst

 	`Jupyter <https://jupyter.org/>`_ notebooks in Python which:

 	* Highlight a particular climakitae tool, or
-	* Do a specific analysis for an example use-case or application of the data
+	* Perform a specific analysis for an example use-case or application of the data

 We welcome contributions to either repository.